 If everything is OK and nothing needs to be done the output should look like:

 '''

 ngcpcfg status

 Checking state of ngcpcfg:

-has been initialised already (without shared storage)
+OK: has been initialised already (without shared storage)

-OK:

 Checking state of configuration files:

-nothing to commit.
+OK: nothing to commit.

+Checking state of /etc files

-OK:
+OK: nothing to commit.

 '''